15 Dog Breeds With Amber Eyes: Pictures, Facts & History

 A Siberian Husky is an undeniably beautiful sight.
 These thick-coated dogs often come in white, with various shades sprinkled into the coat.
 Likewise, they usually boast striking blue eyes but can also have warm, amber eyes.

-Regarding family life, the Siberian Husky is tough to compete with.
-They love their family and enjoy the presence of young children and other dogs.
+Siberian Huskies love their family and enjoy the presence of young children and other dogs.
 Since they’re outgoing, loyal, and mischievous, they’ll ensure that there is never a dull moment.
 Just be ready to clean up a lot of fur!

 12. Catahoula Leopard Dog

-Catahoula Leopard Dogs were bred to be a multi-purpose working breed.
-They are renowned for their musculature and power, but at the same time, they can be nimble and quick.
-Their stamina makes them excellent companions for working, while their playfulness makes them wonderful friends in the downtime.
+Catahoula Leopard Dogs were bred to be multi-purpose working dogs.
+They are renowned for their musculature and power, but they can also be nimble and quick.
+Their stamina makes them excellent companions for working, while their playfulness makes them wonderful friends in their downtime.

 The Catahoula Leopard Dog comes in several colors, such as black, blue, yellow, and red.
-They also can be seen in brindle and other variations of merle, which can pair strikingly with amber eyes.
+They can also have brindle and other variations of merle, which can pair strikingly with amber eyes.

 13. Great Dane

-There are few breeds as imposing as the magnificent Great Dane.
-This dog is occasionally called the “Apollo of Dogs,” and for a good reason.
-They can stand at 32 inches and weigh as much as 175 pounds, making them among the largest breeds in the world.
+Few breeds are as imposing as the magnificent Great Dane.
+They can stand 32 inches and weigh as much as 175 pounds, making them among the largest breeds in the world.
 Despite their imposing stature, they are known for their gentle, patient, and loving natures.

-The Great Dane is often seen in variations of brown, but it can also have a striking black or blue appearance.
-Either way, this breed creates a noble figure, especially when they have amber eyes.
+The Great Dane’s coat often has various shades of brown but can also have a striking black or blue hue.
+Either way, they are stunning canines, especially when they have amber eyes.

 14. Akita

 Akitas are muscular, thick-coated dogs developed in ancient Japan.
 They are prized for their dignity and courage, making them exceptional guard dogs.
-They are venerated as protectors of the family and are even considered a sign of good health.
+They are revered as family protectors and are considered a sign of good health.

 The Akita comes in many colors, but the breed is most recognized in a fawn coat.
 With their luxurious fur and noble appearance, the Akita’s amber eyes only add to their appeal.